-Table 5: Model hindcast error and our 2014 hurricane forecast.
+Table 5: Model hindcast error and our 2015 hurricane forecast.
 Uncertainty ranges are given in one standard deviation (SD) increments.

-Parameter Hindcast 2014 Uncertainty Range - 1 SD
+Parameter Hindcast 2015 Uncertainty Range - 1 SD

 Error (SD) Forecast (67% of Forecasts Likely in this Range)

-Named Storms (NS) 3.7 10 6.3 - 13.7
+Named Storms (NS) 3.7 8 4.3 - 11.7

-Named Storm Days (NSD) 21.1 40 18.9 - 61.1
+Named Storm Days (NSD) 21.1 30 8.9 - 51.1

-Hurricanes (H) 2.1 4 1.9 - 6.1
+Hurricanes (H) 2.1 3 0.9 - 5.1

-Hurricane Days (HD) 10.2 15 4.8 - 25.2
+Hurricane Days (HD) 10.2 10 0.0 - 20.2

 Major Hurricanes (MH) 1.6 1 0.0 - 2.6

-Major Hurricane Days (MHD) 5.3 3 0.0 - 8.3
+Major Hurricane Days (MHD) 5.3 0.5 0.0 - 5.8

-Accumulated Cyclone Energy (ACE) 48 65 17 - 113
+Accumulated Cyclone Energy (ACE) 48 40 0 - 88

-Net Tropical Cyclone (NTC) Activity 48 70 22 - 118
+Net Tropical Cyclone (NTC) Activity 48 45 0 - 93

-4 Analog-Based Predictors for 2014 Hurricane Activity
+4 Analog-Based Predictors for 2015 Hurricane Activity

-Certain years in the historical record have global oceanic and atmospheric trends which are similar to 2014.
-These years also provide useful clues as to likely trends in activity that the forthcoming 2014 hurricane season may bring.
-For this early June extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current April-May 2014 conditions.
+Certain years in the historical record have global oceanic and atmospheric trends which are similar to 2015.
+These years also provide useful clues as to likely trends in activity that the forthcoming 2015 hurricane season may bring.
+For this early June extended range forecast, we determine which of the prior years in our database have distinct trends in key environmental conditions which are similar to current April-May 2015 conditions.
 Table 6 lists our analog selections.

-We select prior hurricane seasons since 1950 which have similar atmospheric-oceanic conditions to those currently being experienced.
-We searched for years that were generally characterized by at least moderate El Niño conditions and neutral to slightly cool conditions in the tropical Atlantic during the upcoming hurricane season.
-We also selected years that were in positive AMO phases, although there is some question as to whether we are now moving out of the active era.
+We select prior hurricane seasons since 1950 which have similar atmosphericoceanic conditions to those currently being experienced.
+We searched for years that were characterized by moderate to strong El Niño conditions and generally cool conditions in the tropical Atlantic during the upcoming hurricane season.

-There were five hurricane seasons since 1950 with characteristics most similar to what we expect to see in August-October of 2014.
-We anticipate that the 2014 hurricane season will have slightly less activity than the average of our five analog years, given the significant impact that a moderate to strong El Niño has on Atlantic hurricane activity.
-We believe that this season should experience below-average activity.
+There were six hurricane seasons since 1950 with characteristics most similar to what we expect to see in August-October of 2015.
+We anticipate that the 2015 hurricane season will have slightly less activity than the average of our six analog years, given the significant impact that a moderate to strong El Niño has on Atlantic hurricane activity.
+We believe that this season should experience well below-average activity.

-Table 6: Best analog years for 2014 with the associated hurricane activity listed for each year.
+Table 6: Best analog years for 2015 with the associated hurricane activity listed for each year.